michakraus/JuliaAtHomeAssignments/2-pendulum-1-script/README.md

 ### Limitations

 While this script does the job, it does have several issues and limitations:
-- We are using global variables, preventing Julia from generating efficient, optimised code.
+- The use of global variables prevents Julia from generating efficient, optimised code.
 - We hardcoded the integration scheme and the vector field of the equation, none of which can be easily changed.
 - More generally speaking, none of the code we have written is resusable in any sane way.